Helping Children & Youth at Risk for Suicide

 - youth at risk for suicide and provide exceptional access to quality mental health services.

 - the involvement and support of communities in the prevention of youth suicide.

-- mutual respect among Second Wind Fund, Inc., its Affiliates, all representatives of the organization, and all persons affected by suicide.
+- mutual respect among Second Wind Fund, all representatives of the organization, and all persons affected by suicide.

 - the diversity of human background, experience, and thought, and pledge to be inclusive and compassionate in all of our practices.